 A value proposition is a clear statement explaining how your product:

 Developing a clear value proposition is the first step in writing a tender response and will make the job of writing the tender response much easier.
-Read more about Value Propositions and how they benefit your business here.
+Read more about Value Propositions and how they benefit your business in our blog How to Present Your Value to Win Tenders.

 Bid or No Bid Decision Time